CHIP-AstroPi/docs/docs/design.md

 If no IR historic dataset can be found we'll detect elements with custom ML models.

 ## 3. Expected results
+The project aims to follow two main objectives: the first one being the sensibilization towards the risks derivating from increasing global heating, while the second one being the confirmation of already existent data as an academic exercise.

+To pursue the first objective we'll use the "future prediction" algorithm, as it should become representative and impactful for non-technician.
+As for the second objective, we are genuinely interested in verifying if such an immature method could actually produce accurate data.

+Last but not least, we're looking forward to the big learning experience that this project should be.

 ## 4. References
 <p id="r1">[1]: <a href="https://www.researchgate.net/publication/308125872_Automatic_Coastline_Detection_Using_Image_Enhancement_and_Segmentation_Algorithms" target="_blank">[Maras, Erdem & Caniberk, Mustafa & Maras, Hadi.
 (2016).
 Automatic Coastline Detection Using Image Enhancement and Segmentation Algorithms.
 Polish Journal of Environmental Studies.]</a></p>